 A professional code that gave rise to the Office des professions du Québec (OPQ) composed of 38 professional orders in its early years.
 An OPQ now composed of 46 professional orders, 54 regulated professions and more than 390,000 members.

-Today, the specific role of the OPQ, the Office des professions du Québec, is to guarantee the competence and the integrity of each professional and each Professional Order and to ensure proper and adequate public protection.
+Today, the specific role of the OPQ is to guarantee the competence and the integrity of each professional and each Professional Order and to ensure proper and adequate public protection.

 The Conseil Interprofessionnel du Québec (CIQ) was founded in 1965.

-The Conseil interprofessionnel du Québec does not receive any funding from the Quebec Government to which it must account every year though.
-The CIQ is however self-financed by a compulsory overall amount set every year by its members and by self-financing activities such as training sessions and seminars.
+The CIQ does not receive any funding from the Quebec Government to which it must account every year though.
+The CIQ is self-financed by a compulsory overall amount set every year by its members and by self-financing activities such as training sessions and seminars.

 Professions with "reserved titles" means that 26 professions belonging to 21 Professional Orders do not have the exclusive right to practise their professional activities.

-Professions with "reserved titles and exclusive right to practise" means that 28 professions have the exclusive right to use the title, to provide professional services offered by 25 of all the Professional Orders and to lawfully practice the activities reserved to their profession.
+And, professions with "reserved titles and exclusive right to practise" means that 28 professions have the exclusive right to use the title, to provide the professional services offered by 25 of all the Professional Orders and to lawfully practice the activities reserved to their profession.

 For Montreal Professionals Kit and for all those concerned, it is important to understand the difference between a Professional Order and a Professional Association as they have different missions and objectives.